Maeve Plouffe: Elite career

 Plouffe made her international elite debut at nineteen years of age in the opening round of the 2018–19 UCI Track Cycling World Cup women's points race in Saint-Quentin-en-Yvelines, France.
 She represented Australia again at the UCI Track Cycling World Cup in Hong Kong, before returning to Australia to win three elite Australian Championship titles in the individual pursuit, team pursuit and madison.
 In the 2020 season Maeve Plouffe became Oceania champion in the scratch race and won two silver and two bronze medals.
 Only three months prior to the championships, she underwent an operation on her wrist as a result of a fall in a street race in Belgium.
-In the 2019–20 UCI Track Cycling World Cup season, Maeve’s team won a silver medal and set a new Australian record in the women’s team pursuit in Cambridge, New Zealand, before winning a gold medal in the women's team pursuit in Brisbane, Australia.
-Her performances gained her selection for the UCI Track World Championships in Berlin, where she placed fifth in the women’s team pursuit and tenth in the individual pursuit improving her personal best time by five seconds, clocking 3 minutes 26.742 seconds.
+In the 2019–20 UCI Track Cycling World Cup season, Maeve's team won a silver medal and set a new Australian record in the women's team pursuit in Cambridge, New Zealand, before winning a gold medal in the women's team pursuit in Brisbane, Australia.
+Her performances gained her selection for the UCI Track World Championships in Berlin, where she rode in the women's team pursuit event and the women's individual pursuit event.
+The team consisting of Ashlee Ankudinoff, Georgia Baker, Annette Edmondson, Alexandra Manly, Maeve Plouffe finished fifth.

-At the 2022 Commonwealth Games, Plouffe won the gold medal in the women's team pursuit event alongside Sophie Edwards, Chloe Moran and Georgia Baker, setting a games record time of 4:14.06.
+Plouffe was the youngest member of the women’s cycling team at her Olympic debut in Tokyo in 2021 where she was a member of the team pursuit squad that finished fifth.
+In 2022, she won gold in the Individual Pursuit at the UCI Track Nations Cup in Milton.
+At the 2022 Commonwealth Games, Plouffe won the gold medal in the Team Pursuit and silver in the Individual Pursuit, setting Commonwealth Games records in the process.
+After a successful season on both the track and road, including being named Australian Track Cyclist of the Year, she went on to race in the UCI Women's World Tour with Team DSM in 2023 and 2024.
+In 2024 Plouffe raced at her second Olympic Games in Paris.